 How Is The Floor Being Maintained?

-When choosing the LVT for your space, providing your customer with the proper maintenance protocol they should follow is critical.
+When choosing the Luxury Vinyl Tile for your space, providing your customer with the proper maintenance protocol they should follow is critical.

 Knowing how to maintain the floor properly from day one is key to keeping the floor looking like new for years to come.
 Most Mannington Commercial LVT products feature Quantum Guard Elite® Technology.
 This patent-pending technology provides the ultimate solution for all aspects of LVT performance with the highest scratch resistance in the industry, advanced stain resistance, and easy no-polish maintenance significantly reduces overall life cycle cost and total cost of ownership.

 The first few steps into a building are critical to the performance of the flooring throughout a facility.
 Mannington Commerical's Entryway Systems help trap excess dirt and moisture at the door, which will help reduce maintenance costs, extend flooring life and enhance safety.

 The building structure has a lot to do with sound ratings.
 Is there a drop ceiling?
 How big is the concrete slab?
 These are just a few items to consider in your specifications.
 Different LVTs have different properties that can assist with meeting required sound ratings.